Maryland ENT Center News

 Baltimore Magazine recognizes Alan Shikani MD FACS as TOP DOC 2012, 2013, 2015, 2016, 2017, 2018, 2019 and 2020

 Dr. Shikani is the director of the Maryland Nose and Sinus Center and Rhinology Fellowship Program.
 Since 2006, fellows have some from different areas of the world and spent entire year training in rhinology under Dr. Shikani's tutelage.

 About Dr. Alan Shikani:

 Alan H. Shikani, MD, FACS, clinician, researcher, teacher and inventor is a most accomplished physician in the field of otolaryngology.
-Dr. Shikani completed his residency and fellowship training at the Johns Hopkins department of Otolaryngology-Head and Neck Surgery (according to US News, Johns Hopkins has been the #1 Otolaryngology-Head and Neck Surgery program in the United States for more than 25 years).
+Dr. Shikani completed his residency and fellowship training at the Johns Hopkins department of Otolaryngology-Head and Neck Surgery (according to US News, Johns Hopkins has been the #1 Otolaryngology-Head and Neck Surgery program in the United States for the last 25 years).
 Dr. Shikani serves as chief of the Division of Otolaryngology-Head and Neck Surgery of Union Memorial Hospital in Baltimore, chief of the Division of Otolaryngology-Head the and Neck Surgery at Good Samaritan Hospital and chief of the Division of Otolaryngology-Head the and Neck Surgery at LifeBridge Sinai Hospital.